alternet/alternet.ml/parsing/src/site/markdown/parsing.md

 ```

 We will learn later about `ExpressionBuilder()`, it is just the handler that we
-create in order to built an AST.
+create in order to build an AST.

 This approach is preferable than extending a grammar when the target result
 type differs from the other grammar.
 In our case, an expression is evaluated